mshangle1/watchmen/WATCHMEN_STEPS.md

     - Examples:

-              I store Cookie "CMSMSESSION" as "CMSMSESSION" in scenario scope
+              I store Cookie "CMSMSESSION" as "CMSMSESSION" in the scenario scope

 ---